 Treatment for a urine sample which detects the growth of GBS in the urine ≥10^5 cfu/ml, whether you have symptoms of a urine infection or not, is important since, if left untreated, such infections can cause kidney damage and have been linked to preterm labour.

 GBS detected from a urine sample or from a vaginal or rectal swab at any level during pregnancy means Mum should be offered intravenous antibiotics once labour has started.

-The ‘gold standard’ ECM test for GBS carriage is not yet widely available from NHS hospitals, although it is available privately – for details, click here.
+The test is also available privately – for details, click here.

 Carrying GBS in your last pregnancy isn’t a good indicator that you’re carrying it this time, though you are more likely to (about double the chance of carrying it this time compared with the background population).

 If you carried GBS in a previous pregnancy and your baby was not unwell, a new recommendation in the September 2017 Royal College of Obstetricians & Gynaecologists’ GBS guideline is that you should be offered either: